opencord/fabric-crossconnect/docs/README.md

 ### BNGPortMapping

 No specific processing is performed if a `BNGPortMapping` is created, updated, or deleted, as the workflow is driven by `FabricCrossconnectServiceInstance`.
 Responding to changes in `BNGPortMapping` is future work.
 For now it is suggested that if you need to change one, afterward you touch any `FabricCrossconnectServiceInstance` that may be affected, causing them to resynchronize.

+### Event Steps

+When ONOS is restarted, `FabricCrossconnectServiceInstance` objects will be dirtied and resynced.